PiotrekPKP/create-t3-ui/README.md

 ## Developement

-To run the tool in dev, run `npm run cli`.
+To run the tool in dev, use `npm run build && npm run cli` command.